c4ei/ai2/Documentation/docs/Using-The-WS.md

 ## SocketIO clients to establish communication with the server

-If you want to establish communication with the Lovelace Backend through WebSocket's in another language than the one presented, you can consider:
+If you want to establish communication with the AiC4EI Backend through WebSocket's in another language than the one presented, you can consider:
 - [NodeJS Socket.IO Client](https://www.npmjs.com/package/socket.io-client): Realtime application framework (client).
 - [Python Socket.IO Client](https://python-socketio.readthedocs.io/en/latest/client.html): The Socket.IO Client.
 - [Rust Socket.IO Client](https://crates.io/crates/rust_socketio): An implementation of a socketio client written in rust.